shidheshh/rapidone/VANNA_AI_FLOW.md

 This document covers the complete Vanna AI flow from the moment FastAPI receives the .NET-enriched request to the moment the response is returned.

 **Key principles:**
+1. **ONE shared Vanna per server** — trained once with `XXX_` prefix, shared by all customers on the server.
+Saves memory, simplifies training updates.
+2. **XXX_ prefix replacement** — Vanna generates SQL with `XXX_` placeholder.
+Simple `sql.replace("XXX_", f"{DB_PREFIX}_")` converts to actual customer database names.
+Works for ALL databases (RapidOne, Rapid_Common, Issuer1, Issuer2, etc.)
-1. **PRE-HOC security** — restrict what the LLM sees before SQL generation, don't fix SQL after
+3. **PRE-HOC security** — restrict what the LLM sees before SQL generation, don't fix SQL after
-2. **5-layer permission enforcement** — 3 layers from .NET, 2 layers from DB
+4. **5-layer permission enforcement** — 3 layers from .NET, 2 layers from DB
-3. **Entity detection first** — determine what the question is about, then check if the user can access it
+5. **Entity detection first** — determine what the question is about, then check if the user can access it
-4. **User-specific schema** — each request gets a DDL with only the tables the user can access
+6. **User-specific schema** — each request gets a DDL with only the tables the user can access
-5. **Fully-qualified table names** — enables cross-database JOINs on the same SQL Server instance
+7. **Fully-qualified table names** — enables cross-database JOINs on the same SQL Server instance
-6. **SQL validation as safety net** — 5 checks after generation as a fallback, not the primary defense
+8. **SQL validation as safety net** — 5 checks after generation as a fallback, not the primary defense
-7. **One Vanna instance per customer** — trained once, works for all users with different permission contexts
-8. **Hebrew/English bilingual** — entity mapping in training and system prompt, response in question's language
+9. **Hebrew/English bilingual** — entity mapping in training and system prompt, response in question's language

 **Related documents:**
 - `AUTH_FLOW.md` — covers everything before this flow (login, token, .NET proxy, X-API-KEY)